 Retouch Any Details Once Dry

-Once you have added a second coat and everything is dry, you can remove the painter's tape.
-Also, go back and fine-tune the distressing on the raised lettering or artwork.
-If desired, once complete, use an arts and crafts paint sealant on the painted areas to protect it from smudges and fingerprints.
+Once you have added a second coat and everything is dry, remove the painter's tape.
+Now is the time to fine-tune the distressing on the raised lettering or artwork.
+Once complete, use an arts and crafts paint sealant on the painted areas to protect it from smudges and fingerprints, if desired.